Common ProblemsAt Lindfield Speech Pathology and Learning Centre we assess and treat children with:

 Funding at Lindfield Speech Pathology & Learning Centre for children with ASD

-Lindfield Speech Pathology and Learning Centre is a registered provider of the NDIS.
-At this stage we are able to accommodate clients on a self managed plan or a plan managed plan only.
-More information on the NDIS website.
+NDIS: Lindfield Speech Pathology and Learning Centre are able to accommodate clients on a self managed plan or a plan managed plan.

 Medicare: All Speech Pathologists in this centre are registered Medicare providers.
 There are a number of Medicare Schemes under which children may be eligible for partial reimbursement for Speech Pathology Services.
 These schemes require referral by a GP or Paediatrician.
 Further information is available through the Department of Health and Ageing, Enhanced Primary Care Program website.